 Packing your Cooler:

-Packing your Dry Goods Tote:
+Packing Your Dry Goods Tote

-Good options include: Canned whole or refried beans, canned gluten-free soup, canned fish (tuna, salmon, sardines), whole fresh fruit, avocados, nuts/seeds, dried fruit, gluten-free granola, quinoa, quick cook brown rice, squeezable honey, corn chips, popcorn, rice cakes, nut butter, jam, and whole-grain gluten-free bread.
-And don’t forget to pack the salt and pepper shakers (or one with both) for the extra spice.
+Good options include: Canned whole or refried beans, canned gluten-free soup, canned fish (tuna, salmon, sardines), whole fresh fruit, avocados, nuts/seeds, dried fruit, gluten-free granola, quinoa, quick cook brown rice, corn chips, popcorn, rice cakes, nut butter, jam, squeezable honey, and whole-grain gluten-free bread.
+(Remember to include a can opener, as well as salt & pepper.)

 In the Air:

-Secondly, come prepared.
+Second, come prepared.
 Packing some gluten-free snacks and even meals from home can save you time, money, and stress when the unexpected occurs.

-For ultimate ease pack dry snacks.
-However if you do want to take liquids or gels such as yogurt, hummus, salad dressing, or dips be aware that you must comply with TSA regulations.
-Any liquid or gel must be in a sealed container with no more than 100ml (3.4oz) per container.
-Place all liquids and gels (this includes any carry-on toiletries) into a single quart-sized Ziplock bag.
-Each traveler is allowed only one Ziplock bag.
+- For ultimate ease pack dry snacks.
+However if you do want to take liquids or “gels” such as yogurt, hummus, salad dressing, or dips be aware that you must comply with TSA regulations.
+Any liquid or gel must be in a sealed container with no more than 100 ml (3.4oz) per container.
+Place all liquids and gels (this includes any carry-on toiletries) into a single quart-sized Ziploc bag.

-Only pack whole fruit through security.
+- Only pack whole fruit through security.
 Half eaten bananas or apples will be confiscated unless placed into a bag or properly wrapped.

-Dry snacks or sandwiches can be packed as long as they are wrapped or are in a sealed container.
+- Dry snacks or sandwiches can be packed as long as they are wrapped or are in a sealed container.
 Do not wrap with aluminum foil as it will interfere with the x-ray machines.